-So after you book your Southern Caribbean cruise, check out these 5 things to do in Curacao:
+So after you book your Curacao excursion, check out these 5 things to do in Curacao:

 If you’ve ever seen a photograph of Curacao, it’s likely of downtown Willemstad.
 There are two sides to this quaint town, separated by the famous Queen Emma Pontoon Bridge (oh and be careful you’re where you want to be – when the bridge floats open, it’ll be a little while before you can cross the harbor again).
 The buildings on this waterfront harbor are colorful and influenced by the Dutch culture.
 The buildings house shops, apartments, restaurants, government buildings and museums.
 If you’re shopping in the mix of local and high-end shops, this town is known for Dutch Delft blue china, lace, Curacao liquor and cheese.
 Looking to try a Dutch delicacy?
 You can easily walk to downtown Willemstad from your cruise ship, but there’s also an adorable Trolley Train Tour you can take or an east and west island tour.